Find a Provider

 Get regular exercise:

-- Try to exercise for 30–60 minutes at least 3 times a week.
-But teens with severe hypertension should not do any weightlifting or power-lifting, bodybuilding, or strength training until their blood pressure is under control and a doctor says it's OK.
+- Try to exercise for 30–60 minutes at least 3–5 times a week.
+Teens with severe hypertension should check with the doctor to see which sports and activities are safe.
+Some — like weightlifting or power-lifting, bodybuilding, or strength training — might not be allowed until their blood pressure is better controlled.

 - People with high blood pressure should not smoke, and their home and car should be smoke-free.